 A degree from UMBC can take you anywhere — even a galaxy far, far away.
-Kimberly Patrick ‘08, recipient of UMBC’s 2019 Outstanding Alumni of the Year award, has a geek’s dream job, working as a sound editor and foley artist for Lucasfilm’s Skywalker Sound.
+Kimberly Patrick ’08, recipient of UMBC’s 2019 Outstanding Alumni of the Year award for Visual and Performing Arts, has a geek’s dream job, working as a sound editor and foley artist for Lucasfilm’s Skywalker Sound.

 Just reading the experience section of this alumna’s resume will make you crave popcorn.
 In it are Star Wars: The Force Awakens, Star Wars: The Last Jedi, and Rogue One: A Star Wars Story as well as the Marvel movies Captain Marvel and Thor: Ragnarok, all indelible parts of modern pop culture.
 She was nominated for a Primetime Emmy award for her sound editing for the animated series Star Wars Rebels.